edudavid/json-map-transform/README.md

 }
 ```

-You ca also use an optional callback executed after transformation
+You ca also use an optional callback to be executed after the transformation

 ```javascript
 const afterTransform = (element) => Object.assign({}, element, {